-Marathon season kicks off in April with Boston, which means many of you are in the thick of training or will be soon.
-And whether your 26.2 miles take you to the West Coast, the desert is your destination, or you find yourself training on the East Coast this Summer, the heat can play a major role in your success.
-It was something witnessed firsthand at last weekend’s LA Marathon , where temps reached a high of 88 degrees and, in the process slowed down many of the 25,000 participants .
+Marathon season officially kicked off in April with Boston, which means many of you are in the thick of training.
+And whether your 26.2 miles take you to the West Coast, the desert is your destination, or you find yourself training in humid temps, the heat can play a major role in your success.
+It was something witnessed firsthand at the LA Marathon , where temps reached a high of 88 degrees and, in the process slowed down many of the 25,000 participants .

 As a guest of Asics , I was able to sit in on a premarathon coaching session led by running expert Andrew Kastor.
 Andrew coaches professional runners, including his wife — and Olympic medalist — Deena Kastor, and also serves as the head coach of the Mammoth Track Club and the LA Roadrunners.
 Also adding to the discussion were Olympians Ryan Hall and Andy Potts.
 Given the high temps of the day, it wasn't surprising that many of the tips centered around one thing: the heat.

 First Things First: Let Go of Your Goal

 When unusually hot temperatures happen — or the heat is simply unusual to you — Andrew suggests letting up on your goal and shaving off around 10 to 15 seconds per mile.
 "Back up from your pace, and let your body warm up," he says.
 "You want to be the last person to overheat by going conservative."
 Good advice, especially when it's likely that temperatures will rise as the race progresses.
 While shooting out at the start of any marathon is not recommended, doing so when it's hot can take so much out of you that it becomes that much harder to finish.

 You've Heard of Carbo Loading?
 Try Electrolyte Loading